Patient education: Colon and rectal cancer screening (Beyond the Basics)

 COLON CANCER SCREENING TESTS

-Colonoscopy — Colonoscopy allows a physician to see the lining of the rectum and the entire colon (figure 1).
-(See "Patient information: Colonoscopy (Beyond the Basics)".)
+Colonoscopy — Colonoscopy allows a clinician to see the lining of the rectum and the entire colon (figure 1).
+(See "Patient education: Colonoscopy (Beyond the Basics)".)

-Sigmoidoscopy — Sigmoidoscopy allows a physician to directly view the lining of the rectum and the lower part of the colon (the descending colon) (figure 1).
+Sigmoidoscopy — Sigmoidoscopy allows a clinician to directly view the lining of the rectum and the lower part of the colon (the descending colon) (figure 1).
 This area accounts for about one-half of the total area of the rectum and colon.
-(See "Patient information: Flexible sigmoidoscopy (Beyond the Basics)".)
+(See "Patient education: Flexible sigmoidoscopy (Beyond the Basics)".)

-- Risks and disadvantages – The risks of sigmoidoscopy are small.
-The procedure creates a small tear in the intestinal wall in about 2 per every 10,000 people; death from this complication is rare.
+●Risks and disadvantages – The risks of sigmoidoscopy are small.
+The procedure could create a small tear in the intestinal wall in about 2 per every 10,000 people; death from this complication is rare.
 A major disadvantage of sigmoidoscopy is that it cannot detect polyps or cancers that are located in the right side (eg, the cecum, ascending colon hepatic flexure, or some of the transverse colon), which are more common in older women.

-- Additional testing — Finding polyps or cancers in the lower colon increase the likelihood that there are polyps or cancer in the remaining part of the colon.
+●Additional testing – Having polyps or cancers in the lower colon increases the likelihood that there are polyps or cancer in the remaining part of the colon.
 Thus, if sigmoidoscopy reveals polyps or cancer, colonoscopy is recommended to view the entire length of the colon.

 Stool tests — Colorectal cancers often release microscopic amounts of blood and abnormal DNA into the stool.
-Stool tests can detect blood or abnormal DNA makers.
+Stool tests can detect blood or abnormal DNA markers.

-Two types of tests, called guaiac tests (typically Hemoccult®) and immunochemical tests, evaluate the stool for blood, which may be present if there is bleeding from a colon cancer (or other source of blood).
+Two types of tests, called guaiac tests (Hemoccult SENSA) and immunochemical tests, evaluate the stool for blood, which may be present if there is bleeding from a colon cancer (or other source of blood).

-- With guaiac testing, you collect two samples of stool from three consecutive bowel movements, which you apply to home collection cards.
+●With guaiac testing, you collect two samples of stool from three consecutive bowel movements, which you apply to home collection cards.
 You mail the cards back to the health care provider.
 You should avoid drugs that irritate the stomach, such as aspirin and nonsteroidal antiinflammatory drugs (NSAIDs), before collecting the stool.

-- With immunochemical testing, you use a long handled tool to brush the surface of your stool in the toilet.
+●With immunochemical testing, you use a long-handled tool to collect the specimen according to the manufacturer's instructions.
 You apply the brush to a card, and then mail the card to a laboratory.
 You do not have to change your diet or stop any medications with this test.
 Immunochemical testing is more convenient and somewhat better able to find cancer than guaiac testing, but the test kit is a bit more expensive.

-Guaiac testing, when performed once per year, reduces the risk of dying from colorectal cancer by as much as one-third .
-However, because polyps seldom bleed, guaiac testing is less likely to detect polyps than other screening tests.
+Stool testing for blood, when performed once per year, reduces the risk of dying from colorectal cancer by one-third or more .
+However, because polyps seldom bleed, stool testing for blood is less likely to detect polyps than other screening tests.
 In addition, only 2 to 5 percent of people with a positive stool test actually have colorectal cancer.
 If the stool test is positive, your entire colon should be examined with colonoscopy.

 Fecal occult blood test and sigmoidoscopy — Combined screening with a fecal immunochemical test and sigmoidoscopy is a possible screening strategy and may be more effective than either test done alone.
 The sensitive fecal occult blood test can be used in place of the immunochemical test if necessary.

 COLON CANCER SCREENING PLANS

-The recommended colon cancer screening plan that is right for you depends upon your risk of colorectal cancer.
+The colon cancer screening plan that is right for you depends upon your risk of colorectal cancer.

 Average risk of colorectal cancer — People with an average risk of colorectal cancer should begin screening at age 50.
-One of the following screening strategies is recommended :
+Any one of the following screening strategies is recommended :